 Internship

-As an intern, you are very much members of our department, even when you are rotating through other services.
-You are invited to all of our educational and social functions and attend our conferences as your schedule allows.
+Interns are integral to our department, even as they rotate through various services.
+They are invited to all of our educational and social events and are encouraged to attend our conferences whenever their schedule permits.

 Clinical Anesthesia Training (CA-1 through CA-3)

-Training in clinical anesthesia begins with a 6- to 8-week tutorial period.
+Training in clinical anesthesia begins with a 6-week tutorial period.
 During this period, new residents are paired with faculty for intensive clinical training and attend an intensive series of lectures on basic anesthetic practice and pharmacology.

 Residents spend the remainder of the CA-1 and CA-2 years rotating through all anesthetic subspecialties, including: